Chapter 1

 "We will get you straight into the theater.
 Do you want Samuel to be called?"
 She asked sympathetically.

-"No, he already knows and hopes the baby does not survive.
+"No, he already knows and hopes the baby doesn't survive.
 He and Tammy were together, and Tammy hinted she was carrying his child.
 "Can you call Grandma?"
-I sobbed, and Caroline looked shocked as I had when I found them in the office.
+I sobbed, and Caroline looked shocked.

 "No!" she exclaimed.
-I do not know what happened after that, as I gave in to the darkness that was pulling at me, and the pain ceased to exist.
+I do not know what happened after that, as I gave in to the darkness that was pulling at me.